foundersandcoders/Product-Management-Curriculum/case-studies/README.md

 ---
 description: >-
-  Case Studies of previous structures used by Founders and Coders for service design and product managament programmes and workshops.
+  Case Studies of previous structures used by Founders and Coders for service design and product management programmes and workshops.
 ---

 # Case Studies